Great Depression-sized slowdown seen, but some light appears

 — New Zealand, which has also been hit by the outbreak, is now absorbing the economic fallout.
 NZME, which runs radio stations and newspapers, is reducing its workforce by 15% through layoffs and attrition.
 And the owners of the country’s Burger King restaurants are seeking bankruptcy protection and a buyer dozens of locations with hopes of speeding re-openings when the pandemic fades.

+EARNINGS SEASON!: Twenty-three S&P 500 constituents are scheduled to report quarterly earnings this week.
+Of the 11 S&P sectors, only three are expected to report per-share profit gains compared with last year, according to S&P Global Market Intelligence.
+Everyone will be looking closely at companies with operations in China to see how they emerged from the outbreak there.

+— JPMorgan Chase, Wells Fargo and Johnson & Johnson all posted earnings Tuesday.

-MARKETS: Volatility in markets is continuing.
+MARKETS: Volatility in markets continues.
 Markets have tumbled sharply since the beginning of the pandemic, but they’re up this week.

 — Stocks are opening higher on Wall Street Tuesday as traders gingerly embrace early signs that the White House and a number of state governors are sorting out how to gradually reopen the economy.
 Big companies also started reporting their first-quarter earnings, revealing damage from the coronavirus outbreak.